Krusty84/triton-ascend-agent-dev-kit/README.md

 - Get the corresponding archive from the Releases of this repository.
 - Or, run the `build-workspace-agent-specific-kit.sh` script, and then take the required archive from the `dist/` folder
+- Just unpack the corresponding archive into the agent’s working folder.

 ## License

 Licensed under the [Apache License 2.0](LICENSE).